Docker: Dev and Prod Workflows with Runhouse

 Local Development

 Now for the local development and experimentation case.
-Let’s say we have the HuggingFace diffusers and transformers repositories cloned and installed as a local editable package, and are making changes to it that we want reflected when we run it on the cluster.
+Let’s say we have the HuggingFace diffusers repository cloned and installed as a local editable package, and are making changes to it that we want reflected when we run it on the cluster.
+We also have a different version of the transformers package installed.

 Local Changes